hugosato-jp/VocabDrill/README.md

 # VocabDrill
-This is a webapp made by Claude that tests your vocabulary.
+This is a webapp made by using Claude that tests your vocabulary.
 Mainly made for Jpn-Eng translation test